Birthgap — global fertility and the timing of parenthood

 Global average (2024): 39.1% · European average (2024): 37.9%

-Austria's Birthgap Retirement Indicator (BRI) reached 35.6% in 2024, marking a decrease of 3.0 percentage points from 2023.
-The indicator has been on a downward trend over the last five years, with an average of 37.1% between 2020 and 2024.
-When compared to the 1980s average of -13.7%, the current BRI is approximately 49.3 percentage points higher.
-Austria holds the 19th position among 35 countries globally and ranks 16th out of 30 within Europe.
+Austria's Birthgap Retirement Indicator (BRI) reached 35.6% in 2024, marking a decrease of 3.0 percentage points from the previous year.
+Over the last five years, the indicator has been on a downward trend, with an average of 37.1% from 2020 to 2024.
+When compared to the 1980s average of -13.7%, the current BRI is about 49.3 percentage points higher.
+On the global stage, Austria holds the 19th position among 35 countries, while within Europe, it ranks 16th out of 30.

 Birthgap Retirement Indicator (BRI) over the decades